jackmeldrum/Chronicling-America-Parser/API/README.txt

-To Create a more streamlined <prefix>.elasticbeanstalk.com URL after initial creation
+To Create a more streamlined <prefix>.elasticbeanstalk.com URL after initial creation:

 	From the Application that was created in the above step, click the "Create a new environment" button